Whitecat18/Mavoc-Antivirus/README.md

 <details>
   <summary><b>Quick Scan</b></summary>
   <p><b>There are 2 types of Scans, Quick Recursive and Non-Recursive Scan.</b></p>
+  <p>Quick Recursive Scan will scan all files recursively in the common paths, even inside temporary files and folders within the common directory path. </p>
   <p>Quick Non-Recursive scan will simply look for common places where malware, payloads, etc., may be stored.</p>
-  <p>Quick Recursive Scan will scan all files recursively in the common path, even inside temporary files and folders within the common directory path.</p>
 </details>

 <details>